ESSO0428/lvim/README.md

 need to use `sudo compile glibc-2.14`
 if you are only a user, suggest ask `your admin` to help you install `glbc-2.14`

-### about update lunavim and neovim core to nightly
+### About update lunavim and neovim core to nightly

 1. Can use below command to update lunavim and neovim core to nightly
     ```bash